Guillermo F. Quinteiro

-From a fundamental perspective as well as its technological possibilities, the application of quantum mechanics to solve the physics of nanostructures and the interaction of light and matter is one of the most interesting topics I find in physics.
-Closely related to this field, quantum information has attracted much of my interest.
-If successful in its implementation, it will cause a profound change in science and technology.
-Moreover, it will help us to gain insight into basic questions of foundations of quantum mechanics.
+From a fundamental perspective as well as its technological possibilities, the application of quantum mechanics to solve the physics of the interaction of light and matter is one of the most interesting topics I find in physics.
+I focus primarily of the interaction of highly inhomogeneous beams of light with different states of matter.

-Interaction of solids with twisted light: Light carrying arbitrary orbital angular moment, or twisted light, can be nowadays easily produced in the lab.
+Interaction of solids with optical vortices: Light carrying arbitrary orbital angular moment, or optical vortices, can be nowadays easily produced in the lab.
 The interaction with solids presents very interesting features that we are currently exploring in a variety of systems.
 For example, we have found that twisted light induces electric currents in bulk and quantum rings, and new optical transitions in quantum dots.

 Nuclear reactor and medical physics: During the first years of my research career I worked in nuclear reactor and medical physics.
 The former was related to the study, by computational techniques, of the kinetic parameters associated with nuclear reactors.
 The latter, dealt with the optimization of a BNCT biological facility; this research involved both computational and experimental techniques.